Ophthalmic Medical Assistant Program Overview (D45510)

 - Gain valuable hands-on experience before you graduate.

 - Complete your diploma at a fraction of the cost as compared to a private school.

-- Start now!
-New classes begin in the fall semester.
+- New classes begin in the fall semester.

 Careers in Ophthalmic Medical Assisting